-Tech Wrap-Up 5-3-2019.
-Today is World Press Freedom Day, originally proclaimed as such by the United Nations General Assembly in 1993.
-It celebrates the principles and current state of press freedom around the world, defends attacks upon the media, and honors journalists who lost their lives in the line of duty.
-Tech Help Knowledgebase wraps up each day with a summary of today’s most engaging stories from our social media feeds.
-We order the story summaries below by user engagement (posts with the most likes, shares, clicks, hashtag clicks and detail expands) and by the number of impressions they received.
-Stories are in descending order with the most engaging story at the top.
+Tech Wrap-Up 5-3-2022.
+I have a favorite teacher, and I bet you do too.
+Today we celebrate National Teacher Day, a time to reflect on why you remember your favorite teacher and how they inspired you to become the person you are today.
+Tech Help Knowledgebase wraps up the day with a summary of today’s most engaging stories from our social media feeds.
+We order the story summaries below by user engagement (posts with the most likes, shares, clicks, hashtag clicks and detail expands) and by the number of impressions received.
 Our human-curated social media feeds include links to technology news, how-to and help articles, and video tutorials for common issues.

 Stories curated for our feeds are from our staff writers or culled from third-party sources that produce content related to the categories covered by our site.
 See the summaries and links below for today’s top stories by user engagement.
 Follow us on Twitter, Facebook, Instagram, and YouTube to interact with our feeds.